vivangkumar/ignorify/README.md

 Ignorify crawls the github/gitignore repository to get the lastest gitignore files.
 It then downloads and creates a .gitignore file in the directory.
+The file is fetched using cURL.
+But, if cURL is not installed, it manually grabs by crawling.

 ### Available commands